 Direct to consumer channels for launching new products

 New players in the food and beverage industry often start out by selling directly to consumers, mostly using online channels.
 Direct to consumer brands are often more successful in capturing deep data on their target consumers which can be further used to deliver personalized consumer experience, refine product strategy, and build long-term customer relationships.
 By selling directly, players in the food and beverage industry can also experiment with new business models.
 Furthermore, when these brands plan to move to brick and mortar, it can dramatically enhance their chance of success.

 Gain competitive intelligence about market leaders, track key industry trends, opportunities, and threats with our advanced market intelligence solutions.
 Get in touch with our experts for more insights into our solutions.

 Focus on smart growth

-With so many brands in the food and beverage industry and ample choice available to consumers, retailers are often quick to pull the chord on products that fail to deliver quick sales or even attract new customers.
+With so many brands in the food and beverage industry and ample choices available to consumers, retailers are often quick to pull the chord on products that fail to deliver quick sales or even attract new customers.
 When launching a new product in the food and beverage industry, it is always better to start small in order to be able to manage the complexities of retail distribution.
 Brands that focus on expanding too rapidly could run into crippling cashflows or may even face critical manufacturing or supply chain problems.
-Also, increased focus must be given to communicating stories at the shelf via packaging, promotions, shelf-edge marketing, and the other tried and tested tools of retail marketing.
+Also, the increased focus must be given to communicating stories at the shelf via packaging, promotions, shelf-edge marketing, and the other tried and tested tools of retail marketing.